 The advantage of this method: You can create original pieces, even more, if you know how to draw and use blueprints.

-The disadvantage of this method: trust me, if you want to make life easier on you while working with wood, get a mini table saw ;-).
+The disadvantage of this method: trust me, if you want to make life easier on yourself while working with wood, get a mini table saw ;-).
 Also, you really do need a lot of crafting materials to be able to do this.

 4. Make miniature furniture from other materials – a few more small ideas.

-If you have the ‘eye’ of a miniaturist, you might ‘see’ a miniature piece in plenty things.
+If you have the ‘eye’ of a miniaturist, you might ‘see’ a miniature piece in plenty of things.

 - The other day, I got a takeaway pizza, and these days they seem to use a piece of plastic to separate the slices.
 So, what do you think I can make with these?
 Little mini-tables of course! 😉

 - Another way to make good use of waste is using matchboxes!
-Glue them together like shown in the pictures below and treat them with paint and a file, to give them an ‘antique’-look!
+Glue them together as shown in the pictures below and treat them with paint and a file, to give them an ‘antique’-look!

 - the use of popsicle sticks is widely known in the miniature world!
 You can just Google it and find tons of examples 🙂